cemoody/simple_mf/README.md

 5. [Step 4] Model temporal effects which can track seasonal and periodic changes.
 3. [Step 5] We'll take detour and see how word2vec is mathematically identical to recommendation engines
 6. [Step 6] Upgrade the core of matrix factorization to Factorization Machines, which enables a huge number of interactions while keeping computation under control.
-7. [Step 7] We'll try out the new "Mixture-of-Tastes" model.
-8. [Step 8] We'll wrap up with Bayesian Deep Learning applied to rec engines.
+8. [Step 7] We'll wrap up with Bayesian Deep Learning applied to rec engines.
 This Variational Matrix Factorization is a great way to dip your toes into explore & exploit problems.
+8. [Step 8] We'll build a real-time recommender using Transformers to read in an input ratings stream and generate recommendations.

 # To get started.
 If at all possible, please check out and pre-install the environment.